jgscott/STA380/README.md

 ## Topics

-(as of 6/19/2015): the readings listed below are far from complete, but the topics list is accurate.
+The readings listed below are not yet complete, but the topics list is accurate.

 ### (1) The data scientist's toolbox